 - monitor and analyse our business including conducting internal audits, using statistical analysis to develop and improve our products and services and conducting market research;

-- contact you by e-mail, text message, post, telephone or in any other way about our products and services or the products and services of carefully selected and trusted partner organisations, unless you tell us that you prefer not to receive marketing;
+- contact you by e-mail, text message, post, telephone or in any other way about our products and services.
+However, we will not pass your details to any third-parties for marketing purposes;

 - to identify, prevent, detect or tackle fraud, money laundering, terrorism and other crimes;